shashikira02/Billing-Software/README.md

 # Web-based Billing Software

 This Web-based Billing Software (WBS) tool allows organizations to set up online bill management, consumers to read bills, and owners to save or download invoices for new businesses.
-In addition, the developer is creating an online billing webpage to handle invoices in the system and to assist clients in creating, updating, and calculating bills/invoices without having to manually list them.
+In addition, an online billing webpage to handle invoices in the system and to assist clients in creating, updating, and calculating bills/invoices without having to manually list them.

-This software system will rely only on the internet to provide a user-friendly environment for both owners and customers.
+This software system will rely only on the internet to provide a user-friendly environment for  owners.
 This solution is designed for Businessmen, Enterprises, Shopkeepers, Vendors, and Government Officers who don't want to spend time manually maintaining bills/invoices or computing whole bill computations.

 ### Features